epikweb/serverless-event-sourcing/README.md

 - Workflow/time based

+### Pros
+- Quick to write

+### Cons
+- Mismatch between business domain and code
+- Business logic cannot be unit tested in isolation

 ## Attempt #2 - DDD Aggregate

 - Business logic coupling
 - Use case only calls a small portion of the overall aggregates behaviour
-- Only a small percentage of the entire aggregates' preconditions are checked for the use case
+- Only a small percentage of the entire aggregates' preconditions are checked for the command

-## Attempt #3 - Decompose by slice
+### Pros
+- Business logic can be unit tested in isolation

+### Cons
+- Business logic coupling since the aggregates behaviour is the common denominator of all commands it handles

+## Solution - Functional core per request with Event Sourcing

+### Pros
 - Loose coupling
 - More code
+- Aligned with the business

+### Cons
+- Time

 ## Storage normalization downsides